 Related Read: Multiple Payment Gateways: Guide for 2021

-Now that we have covered the types of payment aggregators, next move on to the next topic.
+Now that we have covered the types of PAs, next move on to the next topic.

 What exactly is the benefit of the online payment aggregator?
 How does it help merchants? (apart from the obvious cost-saving reasons)